Dutch Reformed Church Windhoek: Background

 Windhoek was a district on the outskirts of the large settlement of Gibeon when the eponymous Gibeon congregation was founded in 1898, and Gibeon would later be renamed Mariental.
 However, the Afrikaner population of Windhoek grew to the point where a new church needed to be planned in 1925, and Rev. Leonard moved from Gibeon to Windhoek.
 In 1928, the Gibeon church council decided to split off separate congregations for Windhoek, Gobabis, and Okahandja.
 Hence, the Dutch Reformed Church Gobabis and Dutch Reformed Church Okahandja were spun off in 1939 and 1946, respectively.
 In northern Namibia, the Dutch Reformed Church Otjiwarongo (at first called Moria) was founded in 1902.

 Foundation

 Dr. Karel Wynand le Roux came from Gibeon and was confirmed in May 1929 as founding pastor.
 The congregation began amidst severe drought and the Great Depression.
 The destitute congregation spent its way deeply into debt.
 An empty house owned by the South West African Mines had to be bought as a parsonage for £2,750 and mortgaged for £2,000.
 Extra halls had to be built in Okahandja, Gobabis, and elsewhere.

 By the end of 1931, the congregation was £200 behind current expenses and had accumulated £2,500 in debt.
-Despite holding fundraisers, the congregation couldn't find the money to pay their secretary and organist who were thus asked to volunteer their services.
+Despite holding fundraisers, the congregation could not find the money to pay their secretary and organist who were thus asked to volunteer their services.